DavidNzube101/PaperShare/README.md

 * Adding functionalities like file uploads for submitting assignments or attaching relevant resources.
 * Creating visualizations to represent deadlines or workload distribution.

-Feel free to explore Flask's documentation ([invalid URL removed]) and other online resources to tailor the application to your specific needs.
+Feel free to explore Flask's documentation and other online resources to tailor the application to your specific needs.

 **Contributing**